Abhi2103/First_Repository/README.md

-# First_Repository
-My first repository
+This is my first repository.
+This is just used as a practice repository to learn the nuances of GitHub